 The lowest elevation for the Lake is projected to be around 516 MSL (Figure 2-1).
 Most of the time, lake elevations are projected to be between 534 feet MSL and 520 feet MSL.
-Because of navigational hazards that will not be removed during construction, boat access to the Lake surface will be closed when the water level drops below 524 feet MSL.
-Public access boat ramps and all docks should be designed to restrict Lake access when water levels fall below 524 feet MSL.
+Because of navigational hazards that were not removed during construction, public access boat ramps will generally be closed to restrict Lake access when water levels fall below 525 feet MSL.
+However, closing and opening the ramps are ultimately at the sole discretion of NTMWD for operational or public safety concerns from local authorities.
 NTMWD will follow the procedures described in the Lake Operations Plan for restricting lake access when the water elevation drops to a level that is unsafe for recreational boating activities.
+Ramps for lake access will be reopened when current and projected lake level conditions are suitable for safe recreational boating activities.
 Because the topography in the region is gently sloping, small changes in the pool elevation can create large horizontal change in the shoreline, which could also affect access from any particular point along the shoreline (Figure 2-1).